Doubly-Robust Functional Average Treatment Effect Estimation: Estimation and inference

 where $\projection{t_1,\dots,t_k}{\data} = (\influence{\data;t_1}, \dots, \influence{\data;t_k})^T$ and $\Sigma_{t_1,\dots,t_k} = \EE{ \projection{t_1,\dots,t_k}{\data} \projection{t_1,\dots,t_k}{\data}^T}\,$. \end{lemma}

 The claim in Lemma~\ref{lem:pan} is similar to the one in Theorem 5.31 of \citet{van2000asymptotic}, with the notable difference that, by exploiting cross-fitting, we greatly reduce the Donsker-type assumptions on population and estimated quantities.
+Our claim also resembles Lemma C.8 in \citet{martinez2023efficient}.
 A similar, more general, result is also found in Lemma 3 of \citet{kennedy2023semiparametric}.
-As stated in the following Corollary, Lemma \ref{lem:pan} also guarantees pointwise asymptotic Normality.
+As stated in the following Corollary, Lemma \ref{lem:pan} also guarantees pointwise asymptotic normality.

-\begin{corollary}[Pointwise Asymptotic Normality] Let $t\in\mathcal{T}$ be fixed.
+\begin{corollary}[Pointwise Asymptotic normality] Let $t\in\mathcal{T}$ be fixed.
 Under the assumptions of Lemma \ref{lem:pan}, one has

 where $\Sigma_t = \VV{\influence{\data;t}} = \EE{\influencesquared{\data;t}}\,$. \end{corollary}

 We are now ready to present the main result of this Section, which will be pivotal in the construction of simultaneous confidence bands required to perform inference.
 It informally states that the asymptotic distribution of $\drfos$ is a Gaussian process.